Decoding the Contraception Controversy

 The President's proposal, also made on Feb.
 10, 2012, did not alter the definition of religious employer; rather it added another category for non-exempt religious groups to opt out of offering plans for those services, while requiring the groups' insurance carriers to offer the services to plan participants without charge.
 The NAE is still studying the President's proposal, as details of the arrangements have not yet been released.

-Regardless, under the rule, a “religious employer” is defined as an entity that is registered as a church or association of churches, hires mainly its own people, serves mainly its own people, and exists mainly to inculcate religious values.
+Regardless, under the rule, a "religious employer" is defined as an entity that is registered as a church or association of churches, hires mainly its own people, serves mainly its own people, and exists mainly to inculcate religious values.
 No other federal law or regulation leaves such a broad range of religious organizations unprotected.
 This definition sets a precedent for future government regulation of religion groups.
 The NAE joined with other institutions in filing an amici curiae brief in Wheaton College and Belmont Abbey College v.
 Kathleen Sebelius.
 The brief argues that by defining a religious employer as one that primarily serves members of its own faith, it excludes numerous religious charities and colleges whose faith motivates them to serve people outside their faith community.
 The NAE also filed brief in related cases, including Stormans v.
-Selecky and O'brien v.
-U.S. Department of Health and Human Services.
+Selecky, O'brien v.
+U.S. Department of Health and Human Services, Gilardi v.
+U.S. Department of Health and Human Services and Domino's Farms v.
+Sebelius.

 Update 02/06/13: The Department of Health and Human Services published in the Federal Register today a proposed rule clarifying the definition of "religious employer" and proposing some additional ideas on potential accommodations for other religious non-profits that object to the contraception mandate.
 The proposed rule offers no relief to for-profit religious groups.
 The NAE made an initial statement and plans to file formal comments.
 The public comment period closes on April 8, 2013.